 Lasso Motel Port Cask Finished Bourbon Whiskey Review.

-Lasso Motel Port Cask Finished Kentucky Straight Bourbon Whiskey Review.
+Lasso Motel Port Cask Finished Bourbon Whiskey

 I received this spirit as a review sample from Lasso Motel, linked here.
 It is important to clarify this did not impact the ratings of this review.

-For the full video review visit the link here: https://youtu.be/qZDCNp8eQqI
+For the full video review visit the link here: https://youtu.be/qZDCNp8eQqI.

 Age Statement: N/A.